Bring Tree Education to You

 You already know that the team at TreesCharlotte spends a lot of time in the dirt, planting and distributing trees throughout the city.
 But did you also know that we have a robust educational program ready to be shared with you?

-TreesCharlotte offers a wide array of presentations and activities to tree-lovers from Kindergarteners to seniors.
+TreesCharlotte offers a wide array of presentations and activities to tree-lovers from elementary students to corporate groups.
 Most talks and activities can be done in-person or virtually.
-Choose a topic listed below or combine them!
 We can tailor any presentation or activity to fit your group’s needs.

 If you would like a TreesCharlotte representative to come to your group, fill out our Education Request Form at the bottom of this page!